 With so much to do so close to us, you may never want to leave.

-Montgomery is the third oldest town in Texas and had its beginnings as a trading post in 1826.
-It has retained its charm and preserved its 19th century historic downtown!
+Montgomery, Texas is the third oldest town in Texas and had its beginnings as a trading post in 1826.
+It has retained its charm and preserved its 19th century feel in historic downtown!
 Montgomery is also the birthplace of the Lone Star Flag.
 Dr. Charles B. Stewart, who was also the first to sign the Texas Declaration of Independence, designed the now iconic flag which flies proudly.
 The Historic District of Montgomery is located one block north of the intersection of Highway 105 and FM 149.

 Extending 21 miles in length and covering 21,000 surface acres, Lake Conroe is the reserve drinking water supply for the City of Houston and offers clean, clear water for a large variety of recreation (boating, fishing, hunting, golfing, swimming, water skiing, jet skiing, pleasure boating, etc.).

 Cork This!
 Winery is a boutique winery located on Hwy 105 right in the heart of downtown Montgomery.
 All wines are made on premise from the highest quality varietals.
 Visitors can taste wine, or enjoy a glass inside or outside on the extensive patio.
 The Winery is also a great place for teambuilding retreats, wine bottling parties, private celebrations or just an escape from the daily grind with friends.
 In addition, Cork This! specializes in custom labels for personal/corporate gifts, weddings, rehearsal dinners or special events.

 Wolves can hear a sound as far as six miles away in the forest and ten miles away in open country.
 The wolf's sense of smell is 100 times greater than a human's; the wolf possesses as many as 200 million olfactory cells.
 The wolf has excellent peripheral vision and superior night vision making them exceptionally able to see movement.